-I’ve never met an entrepreneur with extra time on their hands, and we here at ICM love time-saving tools.
+I’ve never met an entrepreneur with extra time on their hands, and we here at JSM love time-saving tools.
 Every few minutes we can shave off of routine tasks means additional time available for building your business, spending with family, or recharging for another busy day.

 Here are five time-saving tools to save five hours a week for your small business.